 The Conservation Management Plan sets out the basis for the preservation of the physical environment at Pentridge.
 The Heritage Interpretation Masterplan sets out our approach to showcasing and interpreting the history and heritage of Pentridge.

-Tours at Pentridge will be launched in 2022, giving all a chance to look inside the walls of one of Australia’s most infamous prisons.
+Pentridge Prison Tours launched in 2023, giving all a chance to look inside the walls of one of Australia’s most infamous prisons.

 The history of Pentridge